2023 ONLINE REGISTRATION NOW OPEN!

 If you do not already have a CPIC, WMSA will reimburse costs.

-The soccer season for all teams starts on either Wednesday, June 5 or Thursdau, June 6 (depending on your age division).
+The soccer season for all teams starts on either Wednesday, or Thursday, (depending on your age division).
 There will not be any official games that night – no referees will be assigned.

 Coaches should use the night to: